Pope Francis had two episodes of ‘acute respiratory failure’ but is alert and resting, says Vatican

 Monday’s episodes were caused by “significant accumulation of endobronchial mucus” and a consequent narrowing of the airways, the Vatican said.

-Earlier in the day, the pope underwent two bronchoscopies and doctors removed a buildup of secretions.

-In the afternoon, Francis was given an oxygen mask to help with his breathing, according to the Vatican.
+On Monday, doctors removed a buildup of secretions during the bronchoscopies and gave Francis an oxygen mask to help with his breathing, according to the Vatican.

 “The accumulation of the mucus is a result of the pneumonia and that causes coughing and spasm as the bronchi try to expel the mucus as it irritates them,” the sources said.

+“In a person that’s quite ill and requiring non-invasive ventilatory support, you would usually need to have a good reason to do it,” Iwashyna said, adding that mucus buildup is not a positive sign in a patient with pneumonia.

+“As your pneumonia gets better you’ll produce less mucus.
+Sometimes as your pneumonia gets better you finally get strong enough to cough it up,” he said.

-The sources added that Francis’ blood tests remain the same and his prognosis remains “reserved.”
+The Vatican sources said Monday that Francis’ blood tests remain the same and his prognosis remains “reserved.”

+Dr. Jeremy Faust, a Boston-based emergency physician told CNN the “non-invasive mechanical ventilation” that Vatican sources said was a mask, is meant to help deliver oxygen with a little bit of pressure.

+“Non-invasive ventilation would be the step you would take before putting a patient on a mechanical ventilator with sedation and a breathing tube in their windpipe,” Faust said.

 In a previous update on Monday morning, Vatican said the pope “rested well” throughout the night and sources said he was receiving high flows of oxygen through nose cannulas.